akgrant43/mythtv_cli_extensions/README.md

         See https://bitbucket.org/jurko/suds for information about suds-jurko.</dd>
     <dt>MythTVQuerySet</dt>
     <dd>Provides a django like interface to query the backend.</dd>
-    <dt>MythTVClass</dl>
+    <dt>MythTVClass</dt>
-    <dd>Provides an easy way to access and write entries back to the MythTV backend, taking care of naming inconsistencies, etc.  Currently on Channel is supported.
+    <dd>Provides a python object representation of the back end web service objects, taking care of naming inconsistencies, etc.  Currently on Channel is supported.
 Look at the version number if you're wondering.</dd>
 </dl>

 An example of retrieving all channels with call sign "ABC" and updating the first record: